• Skip to primary navigation

 • Café Velvet: offers traditional coffee drinks such as tinto and a great variety of roasts.
 They also do a ridiculously tasty breakfast as well.

-• Pergamino: without a doubt is the most popular independent coffee shop and they’re known for its signature Lomaverde.
-See more on the Pergamino if you want some delivered to your door.
+• Pergamino: without a doubt is the most popular independent coffee shop and they’re known for its signature Lomaverde coffee beans.

 • Al Alma: is a chain of cafes that’s also worth a visit, known for locally roasted coffee beans and a delicious cake and pastry menu.